 A congenital heart defect or disease is a life-changing condition.
-At WVU Medicine Children’s, we offer life-changing care.
+At WVU Medicine Children’s Heart Institute, we offer life-changing care.
 Our Pediatric Cardiothoracic Surgery Program is the only one of its kind in West Virginia.
 We deliver innovative heart procedures in a family-centered environment.

 Your child’s heart is in the very best hands.
 Our exceptional care teams are made up of cardiothoracic surgeons, cardiologists, advanced practice providers, nurses, intensive care specialists, perfusionists, and others.
 They work together to make sure every procedure is just right for every patient.
 Families meet with their child’s surgeon and a nurse practitioner.
 They will help you understand your child’s heart condition and are happy to answer any questions about your child’s treatment and health.

 Some congenital heart conditions require lifelong monitoring and treatment.
 We stay in close contact with your cardiologist and up-to-date on your heart health.
 Our goal is to help every patient lead the fullest possible life.

 We are very experienced in treating infants, children, and adults with congenital heart defects and diseases.
 We help with all of the following:

 - Atrial septal defect—a hole in the wall between the heart’s upper chambers (atria)

 - Atrioventricular canal defect—a hole in the tissue separating the left and right sides of the heart, causing disrupted blood flow between the upper and lower chambers

 - Chest wall masses—abnormal masses in the chest cavity, sometimes found to be malignant tumors